 We do not mean becoming the Disney Land Parent however, a nice vacation, having a catch with the ball, sharing a professional sporting event, or for younger children reading a book together, movie watching etc can be special moments you can share with your children and help build a strong relationship and bond between you and your children.

-Legal professionals, mental health professionals, therapists, articles, scholarly studies with solid data are all invaluable tools to assist you with combating parental alienation.
-Be sure that whatever processional you use is knowledgeable and experienced with parental alienation and can advocate for the appropriate changes that will benefit your family.
+Legal professionals, mental health professionals, and therapists are all invaluable tools to assist you with decreasing parental alienation.
+Be sure that whatever processional you use is knowledgeable and experienced.
 This advice may not come cheap but will be worth it.

 Tips adapted from the article “10 Top Ways to Fight Parental Alienation” (Mr. Custody Coach).